 Kevin Warsh, a former Fed governor and President Donald Trump’s top candidate to be the chief occupant of the Fed, recently remarked that Trump does not accept its neutrality.
 This prompted Fed Chair Jerome Powell to stress the importance of Fed independence, despite a paucity of public confidence.

 It has been highlighted throughout history just how 1600 Pennsylvania Avenue and the Eccles Building have worked together, whether it’s a Republican or a Democrat in charge.
 William Martin and John F. Kennedy, Arthur Burns and Richard Nixon, Ben Bernanke and Barack Obama, there have been many tag teams over the last 100 years.
 And the tradition will continue with President Trump and Jerome Powell.

 Now some on the left may pronounce their disapproval of a particular central bank, suggesting that politicians should determine interest rates and the right money supply.
 This would be a disaster – imagine Senator Elizabeth Warren (D-MA) or socialist Jeremy Corbyn running the printing press!
 Other leftists only oppose central banks when they’re not the ones in charge, or when they’re too white.

 If populists really want to send a message to the elite, then here is a policy prescription: advocate to abolish the central banks, don’t just change those at the helm.
 Without this weapon of mass destruction, a free market can set rates, the marketplace can enable competing currencies, and the economy wouldn’t endure prolonged recessions and depressions.
 Kicking out the unelected elite sends a true message to the iniquitous swamp, not relying on an elected temporary ally to cure our woes.

 What do you think about the central banks?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com